 |Age in days||Relative humidity||Temperature below 30 degrees||Temperature above 30 degrees|

-As showed in the temperature direct, chicks from smaller eggs require higher brooding temperatures, around 1°C more for the initial fourteen days.
-If the humidity shows less than guide, increase the temperature by 0.5 to 1°C (1°F).
+As shown in the temperature directly, chicks from smaller eggs require higher brooding temperatures, around 1°C more for the initial fourteen days.
+If the humidity shows less than the guide, increase the temperature by 0.5 to 1°C (1°F).
 If the humidity is more than above, decrease house temperature by 0.5 to 1°C (1°F) for the first 14 days.

-Careful consideration of the five fundamentals driving early feed utilisation and development will guarantee the grower captures the most extreme capability of the slightest cost advantage gave by the Cobb500.
+Careful consideration of the five fundamentals driving early feed utilization and development will guarantee the grower captures the most extreme capability of the slightest cost advantage gave by the Cobb500.